bosea/spark-unit-testing/README.md

 ### Making life easier with Spark-Testing-Base

-As I mentioned earlier, after trying a few different things, I find spark-testing-base to be the easiest and most functional unit teting framework for Spark so far.
+As I mentioned earlier, after trying a few different things, I find spark-testing-base to be the easiest and most functional unit testing framework for Spark so far.
 It surfaces some of the same test suites that the Spark committers use when testing internal Spark code.
 What you get out of the box:

 1. There are often multiple tests in a test suite, and we use "before" and "after" to set up and reset the